dmolinagarcia/dromaius816/docs/README_journal.md

 ### ✅ **W09 / 2025**
 > **CPU**
 > Basic fetch and decode is in place.
 Only NOP is decoded, but the decoding routine is set up.
 CPU pins have been modified to reflect 65816.
 P Register is fully implemented.
 Memory is connected to all devices and running fine.
+Bank address output is implemented, although it is a hardcoded value for now.
+>
+> `Execute instruction` depends on the CPU signaling the start of instruction.
+The 6502 uses its `SYNC`output for this.
+The 65816 uses `VPA` and `VDA`. `VPA` has been modified to mimic 6502's `SYNC` output and the single stepping now works.
+>
+> **Memory**
+> A basic structure for a 65816 disassembler is implemented.
+It will need E, M and X values.

 ---